jeffbryner/aws-serverless-kickstart/useful_python.md

 At this point you can deploy your function and it should be able to read and log the dummy value we used as an api key secret.

+NOTE: Be sure that your Pipfile is in the same directory as your .serverless directory so that the serverless framework is able to notice that we will be using the boto3 and can package it up when it sends the function to AWS.

 When you are satisfied it works, be sure to remove the: